 - Impact by topic: We will develop and expand our impact section showcasing VB project successes within 12 main themes.
 Each theme has a web page linking to all relevant project websites.
-As the VIB projects mature, they will come more into focus. - Videos capturing project work or impacts: We seek to promote videos showcasing project successes on our website. - Legacy blog articles (see section 8.4) capture the main outcomes of our projects as they are closing. - The project websites are embedded in the North Sea Programme website, thus benefitting from the visibility of the entire site.
+As the VIB projects mature, they will come more into focus. - Impact by country: We will seek to showcase key examples of benefits and positive impacts of North Sea projects within each member country. - Videos capturing project work or impacts: We will promote videos showcasing project successes on our website. - Legacy blog articles (see section 8.4) capture the main outcomes of our projects as they are closing. - The project websites are embedded in the North Sea Programme website, thus benefitting from the visibility of the entire site.
 We expect and encourage our projects to showcase their work on their websites.